Release-Candidate/vscode-ocaml-expect-inline/README.md

 - support for expect PPX tests and inline PPX tests
 - filtering of tests by name
 - parses the test list output of the test runners to fill the Test Explorer view: faster than grepping every source file for test cases and the test tree view is consistent with the test runners
-- retries running dune if another instance has locked the project until dune can acquire the lock
+- retries running dune if another instance has locked the project until dune can acquire the lock or a timeout occurred
 - Uses VS Code's native Test Explorer (no additional extension needed)

 ### Drawbacks

 - needs dune
-- retries running dune if another instance has locked the project until dune can acquire the lock - may loop forever.
 - when running tests, every test is run on its own, sequentially
 - Uses VS Code's native Test Explorer UI